Gkicks/chuckles-comedy-club/README.md

 ### Hero Image

 * I found this image on the website pixabay.com
 * The original image had the word ‘comedy’ in neon green letters.
-The did not match the colour scheme of the website so I cropped this part of the image out
+This did not match the colour scheme of the website so I cropped this part of the image out

 ### Map